ajayp/contextual-weaviate-rag/README.md

  Before you begin, ensure you have the following installed and running:

  ### 1. Docker
- Docker or OrbStack(https://orbstack.dev) is required to run the Weaviate vector database.
+ [Docker](https://docker.com) or [OrbStack](https://orbstack.dev) is required to run the Weaviate vector database.
- - OrbStack is faster
+ - OrbStack is faster and more efficient.
  - Ensure it is running before starting the Weaviate container.

  ### 2. Ollama
  Ollama is used to run large language models locally for both embedding (vectorization) and generation.
- - Download and install [Ollama](https://ollama.com/download) for your operating system.
+ - Download and install [Ollama](https://ollama.com/download) for your machine.
  - Once installed, ensure Ollama is running.
-The application will automatically pull the necessary models (`nomic-embed-text` and `llama3.2`) if they are not already present.

  ### 3. LlamaParse API Key
  LlamaParse is used for intelligent parsing of PDF documents, extracting text, tables, and other structured data while maintaining page integrity.